 Why use pepper spray instead of bear spray or something?
 Because bear spray is a pesticide.
-It’s a different formula from OC Spray, so it can either not work at all or it can cause some serious damage to people, as well as having some legal backlash (aside from the damage, it can also be construed as inhumane treatment or cruel and unusual punishment).
-Do not underestimate the pedantry of prosecutors- this is how they get by.
-They are as good as what they do as you are at your job.
+It’s a different formula from OC Spray, so it can either not work at all or it can cause some serious damage to people.
+It could also some legal backlash (aside from the damage, it can also be construed as inhumane treatment or cruel and unusual punishment).
+Do not underestimate the pedantry of prosecutors.

 Now that the boring stuff is out of the way…

 What I recommend for sprays comes down to 3 main ones: The Sabre Red Mk6, the Fox Labs 5.3, and the Fox Labs Mean Green.
-People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed by all 3 and I can tell you they are all hot as shit and absolute misery to get hit with.
-I have heard good things about a few Sabre Red products such as the Mk3, the Crossfire, and the Mk4.
-But I haven’t used them in the field at all.
-Once I’ve at least exposed myself to them, I’ll get back to talking about them.
-Sabre Red has a good reputation though.
+People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all 3 and I can tell you they are all hot as shit and absolute misery to get hit by.